gauravjain2/quicksort/README.md

 => main
     ->Get the vector from the user, calls the quicksort function on the vector and displays the sorted vector.

+Note:

+There are many different versions of quickSort that pick pivot in different ways.

+1.Always pick first element as pivot.
+2.Always pick last element as pivot (implemented below) 3.Pick a random element as pivot.
+4.Pick median as pivot.